 Create BYCEPS Configuration File¶

 To run BYCEPS, a configuration file is required.
-Those usually reside in
+It usually resides in

 config/